bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Animals and humans are able to acquire and automatize new sequences of movements, hence allowing them to expand and update their repertoire of complex goal-oriented motor actions for long-term use.
 To investigate the mechanisms underlying this type of procedural memory in humans, a large body of behavioral studies has used motor sequence learning (MSL) tasks designed to test the ability to perform temporally ordered and coordinated movements, learned either implicitly or explicitly and has assessed their performances in different phases of the acquisition process [@korman_multiple_2003;@abrahamse_control_2013;@diedrichsen_motor_2015;@verwey_cognitive_2015].
-While practice of an explicit MSL task leads to substantial within-session execution improvements, there is now ample evidence indicating that between-session maintenance, and even increases, in performance can be observed after a night of sleep [@landry_effects_2016;@nettersheim_role_2015], while performance are unstable and tends to decay during an equal period of wake [@doyon_contribution_2009;@brawn_consolidating_2010;@nettersheim_role_2015;@landry_effects_2016].
+While practice of an explicit MSL task leads to substantial within-session execution improvements, there is now ample evidence indicating that between-session maintenance, and even increases, in performance can be observed after a night of sleep [@landry_effects_2016;@nettersheim_role_2015], while performance are unstable and tends to decay during an equal period of wakefulness [@doyon_contribution_2009;@brawn_consolidating_2010;@nettersheim_role_2015;@landry_effects_2016].
 Therefore, it is thought that sleep favors reprocessing of the motor memory trace, thus promoting its consolidation for long-term skill proficiency [@fischer_sleep_2002;see @king_sleeping_2017;@doyon_current_2018 for recent in-depth reviews].

 Functional magnetic resonance imaging (fMRI) studies using General-Linear-Model (GLM) contrasts of activation have also revealed that MSL is associated with the recruitment of an extended network of cerebral [@hardwick_quantitative_2013], cerebellar and spinal regions [@vahdat_simultaneous_2015], whose contributions differentiate as learning progresses [@karni_acquisition_1998;@dayan_neuroplasticity_2011;@doyon_current_2018].